Science Leadership Team

 Dr Mike Williams (NIWA)

-Mike’s research interests are in New Zealand's Deep South, and are centred on ice-ocean interaction both in sea ice, and under Antarctica’s ice shelves.
+Mike’s research interests are in New Zealand's Deep South region, and are centred on ice-ocean interaction both in sea ice, and under Antarctica’s ice shelves.
 He is also interested in the changing climate in the Southern Ocean and New Zealand’s Subantarctic.
 Prior to starting at NIWA in 2001, Mike completed a PhD in oceanography at the University of Tasmania, and was an Assistant Research Professor at the University of Copenhagen, where he worked on coastal ocean circulation off Chile and tracking icebergs across the North Atlantic.

 Phone: +64 4 386 0389